baichuan-inc/Baichuan-7B/README_EN.md

 | Vocab Size    | 64000       | 32000 | 65024  | 50254  | 130344  | 106029        |

 ## Model Architecture
-The overall model is based on the standard Transformer structure, and we have adopted a model design similar to that of Llama.
+The overall model is based on the standard Transformer structure, and we have adopted a model design similar to that of LLaMA.
 * Positional Embeddings:[rotary-embedding](https://arxiv.org/abs/2104.09864) is the widely used positional encoding method, with better extrapolation effects.
 Although the maximum length during training is 4096, the model can be well extrapolated to 5000 tokens in inference time, as shown in the following diagram:
    <p align="center">
     <br>
     <img src="media/long-context-ppl.png" width="90%"/>
     <br>
      </p>
-* Activation：SwiGLU, and the dimension of the feedforward-layer are set to 11008
+* Activation：SwiGLU, and the dimension of the feedforward-layer is set to 11008
 * Layer-Normalization: We use the Pre-Normalization method based on [RMSNorm](https://arxiv.org/abs/1910.07467)

 ## Training stability and Throughput
-We made numerous modifications to the original Llama framework to improve throughput during training, including:
+We made numerous modifications to the original LLaMA framework to improve throughput during training, including:

 1. Operator optimization technology: We adopted more efficient operators, such as Flash-attention, NVIDIA apex's RMSNorm, etc.
 2. Tensor partitioning technology: We partitioned some computational operators to reduce peak memory usage.